rwinsta.exe: Reset Session Utility

 Reset all sessions on server named "TERMSRV":

-to get a list of all sessions on the server "TERMSRV."
+qwinstato get a list of all sessions on the server "TERMSRV."
 It then parses the output to extract the session IDs.
-Finally, it iterates through the session IDs and usesrwinsta
+Finally, it iterates through the session IDs and usesrwinstato reset each one.

 Finding Session Names and IDs (qwinsta/query session):